ClickHouse/ClickHouse/docs/en/sql-reference/functions/functions-for-nulls.md

 **Returned values**

 - The input value as non-`Nullable` type, if it is not `NULL`.
-- An arbirary value, if the input value is `NULL`.
+- An arbitrary value, if the input value is `NULL`.

 **Example**